bhottu/mingle-social-media/README.md

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Support / Donation
-Hello everyone! 👋

-Thank you for visiting my repository.
-I'm glad if this project is helpful to you.
-If you find it useful and would like to support its development or contribute to more useful open-source projects, you can make a donation.

-Every donation you give will mean a lot, as a form of support to continue developing this project and creating more useful open-source projects.

-- Every action such as commenting, liking, or sharing causes a page reload, scrolling back to the top.
-Quite bothersome when trying to comment while scrolling down :D
-- View post details on a single page / zoom into photos.
-- One-way chat.
-- Dark mode.

 ## Installation
 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the project directory.